WJLinstead/OpenAI-Deliverables/README.md

 ## Using OpenAI API in Node.js

 1. **Initialize the OpenAI client:**
-In your Node.js application, require the `openai` library and initialize the client with your API key:
+In your Node.js application, require the `openai` library

 ```javascript
 const OpenAIApi = require("openai");